 - Literacy rate 99%.

-- Ireland is the sixth-highest consumer of beer per capita after the Czech Republic, Namibia, Austria, Germany, and Poland.
+- Ireland is the sixth-highest beer consumer per capita after the Czech Republic, Namibia, Austria, Germany, and Poland.

 - The Irish are the second biggest tea drinkers in the world.